Ramz1kS/cinemaddicted/README.md

 - Register and login pages (paths '/register/' and '/login')

 ## What's next?
-- Make actually working "discover movies" page
 - Figure out how to do TV pages with less codes bruhhhh
-- Add more info on error pages
+- Add "sort" option in discover page
 - Code cleanup
 - Don't die